envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 #### C6

 Q: What does linear time mean?
-A: Linear time means that it will loop through n items (all input items).
-Also known as O(n).
+A: If an algorithm is in the order of O(n), or linear time complexity, the number of operations it performs scales in direct proportion to the input. e.g. (for loops, while loops through n items)

 #### C7